Economy of Egypt: Motor vehicles

-El Nasr Automotive Manufacturing Company, Egypt’s state-owned automaker, was established in 1960 in Helwan and began operations in 1962, producing vehicles under license from brands such as Zastava Automobili, Mercedes-Benz Group, Kia, and Peugeot.
-The company resumed production in 2024 after a 15-year hiatus, beginning with electric buses in partnership with China’s Yutong.
+The Egyptian automotive industry dates back to 1960 when the state-owned Nasr was established in Helwan.
+The company began operations in 1962, producing vehicles under license from brands such as Zastava Automobili, Mercedes-Benz Group, Kia, and Peugeot.
+After a 15-year hiatus the company resumed production in 2024, beginning with electric buses in partnership with China's Yutong.
 It markets three bus models under its own brand: Nasr Green, Nasr Sky, and Nasr Star.
-The company plans to reintroduce passenger cars by the end of 2025, targeting an annual output of 20,000 vehicles.

-Other major manufacturers include Arab American Vehicles, Egy-Tech Engineering, Ghabbour Group, WAMCO, and MCV, which has represented Mercedes-Benz since 1994 and operates a factory in El Salheya employing around 2,500 workers.
+Egypt's 2024–2030 automotive strategy aims to boost annual production to 400,000–500,000 vehicles, with 25% for export, targeting $4 billion in revenue.
+As part of the program the government has encouraged joint ventures between local firms and international partners.

-Egypt’s 2024–2030 automotive strategy aims to boost annual production to 400,000–500,000 vehicles, with 25% for export, targeting $4 billion in revenue.
-Local firms like Ezz Elarab Group and El Sewedy Electric have partnered with Indonesia’s Proton Holdings, while Nissan Motor Egypt plans to add new models.
-Chinese automaker Exeed, in partnership with Egyptian-German Automotive, has also begun local assembly in 6th of October City.
+Ezz Elarab Group and El Sewedy Electric have partnered with Indonesia's Proton Holdings, and Chinese automaker Exceed has begun assembly of vehicles locally in 6th of October together with Egyptian-German Automotive.
+In 2025, Jetour, in partnership with El Kasrawy Group, committed $123 million to establish an assembly facility in the same city, and Mansour Group began construction on the MAC Automotive plant, a $150 million facility in 6th of October with a planned capacity of 100,000 vehicles.

-A key component of the strategy is launching electric vehicle production in 2025 through partnerships with international firms.
-This includes integrating EVs into public transport via e-taxis and initiating trial production at Nasr Auto.
-Broader plans involve establishing automotive hubs and enhancing local component manufacturing to support both domestic and export growth.
+As of 2025, Egypt hosts 83 car manufacturers, including major companies such as General Motors, BMW, Hyundai, Toyota, and Nissan.
+The country has more than 15 car assembly plants and 75 related facilities, providing over 75,000 jobs.
+Egypt's total installed production capacity is estimated at 300,000 vehicles per year.
+The country's vehicle production for 2025 was around 95,000 units, up from 37,000 in 2023.
+Exports of car and auto components reached $891 million in the first 9 months of 2025 and are projected to exceed $1 billion by year-end.

 Personal care and pharmaceutical products

 Established in 1939 with the founding of the Misr Company for Pharmaceutical Industries, Egypt's pharmaceutical sector is one of the nation's oldest strategic industries.
-Over the past two decades, the market has expanded fivefold, and as the healthcare system modernizes, the industry is expected to continue its growth trajectory, attracting multinational pharmaceutical companies focused on emerging markets.
-The number of pharmaceutical factories increased from 130 in 2015 to 170 in 2023, marking a 30.8% rise.
-Similarly, production lines expanded by 40%, growing from 500 in 2015 to 700 in 2022.
-In this period Egypt went from being the world's 47th largest pharmaceutical producer in 2015 to 29th in 2023.
+Over the past two decades, the market has expanded fivefold.
+Today the country has the largest pharmaceutical market in Africa, accounting for 27% of the continent's total.
+In 2024 it became the first African country to achieve World Health Organization Maturity Level 3 for the regulation of medicines and vaccines.

-Egypt has the largest pharmaceutical market in Africa, with an estimated value of $56.6 billion.
-The country's pharmaceutical exports were valued at approximately $400 million in 2023.
+The number of pharmaceutical factories increased from 130 in 2015 to 179 in 2025.
+Similarly, production lines grew from 500 in 2015 to 986 in 2025.
+Egypt went from being the world's 47th largest pharmaceutical producer in 2015 to 29th in 2023.
+It produced approximately 91% of the medicines consumed domestically in 2025 and exported pharmaceuticals worth $447 million in 2024.
 However, the domestic pharmaceutical industry remains highly dependent on imported inputs, with around 90% of raw materials sourced from abroad.
-While the sector exhibits a relatively high level of complexity, opportunities exist to increase local manufacturing capacity and reduce import reliance.

-The Egyptian beauty and personal care market has experienced significant growth, driven in part by a series of currency devaluations that have increased consumer preference for locally produced goods.
-In 2025, the sector is expected to generate $7.6 billion in revenue, with a projected compound annual growth rate of approximately 8.1% between 2024 and 2030.
+The Egyptian beauty and personal care market has grown fast, partly because repeated currency devaluations pushed consumers toward locally made goods.
+In 2025, the sector is expected to generate $7.6 billion in revenue.